adamsadedotun/Customer-Churn/README.md

 Customer Churn
-Data Head is a Python-based project for performing data analysis, visualization, and modeling.
+Customer Churn is a Python project on performing data analysis, visualization, and modeling.
 It provides a collection of tools and utilities to streamline the process of working with data and deriving insights from it.

 Table of Contents
 Features